tu2-atmanand/task-board-docs/docs/Components/Task_Board_Pane.md

 ---
 parent: UI Components
-title: Task Board Pane
+title: Task Board Tab
 nav_order: 1
 ---

 # Task Board Pane

-This is the complete View which you will see when you will open Task Board in a new tab or in a new window.
+This is the complete view which you will see when you will open Task Board in a new tab or in a new window of Obsidian.

-The View consists of various sections as can be seen in the below image :
+The UI consists of various sections as can be seen in the below image :

 ![Task Board UI Legend](../../assets//TaskBoardUIBreakLegend.png)